stefphd/HostPort-matlab/README.md

 ## Building

-If you want to (re)build the mex file, you need to run in MATLAB
+If you want to (re)build the mex file for the Host Port class, you need to run in MATLAB

 ```matlab
 make